-The playful digital jingle played on repeat loud enough to echo across the miles of blood-soaked wasteland that separated the opposing the armies.
+The playful digital jingle played on a loop loud enough to reverberate across the miles of blood-soaked wasteland that separated the opposing the armies.
 It started gradually.
 At first, troopers dismissed the faint noise as a tangential part of the ambiance.
 Soon the two-second loop was loud enough to drown out the soundscape of the trenches.
 The soldiers all recognized the trademarked tune.
-It was the default ringtone from their country’s best selling cell phone model.
+It was the default ringtone from their country's best selling cell phone model.
 The same five notes had repeated ceaselessly for the last hour.
-The raw recruits weren’t shaken just befuddled and annoyed.
+The raw recruits weren't shaken, just befuddled and annoyed.
 They joked about changing their ringtone or switching phone brands when they went on leave.
 Only some of the more hardened veterans knew what was going to follow when the ringing finally stopped.

 "Rice, rice, rice.
 That's what she kept repeating before the barrage started."
 Chul whimpered from the ground.

-The soldier was trembling and covering his head while the younger troopers stood over him unsure of what to do.
-When he hit the dirt others had followed his lead now even, they seemed skeptical.
+The soldier was trembling and covering his head while the younger troopers stood over him, unsure of what to do.
+When he hit the dirt, others had followed his lead now even, they seemed skeptical.

 "Get up nothing's going to happen," a fresh-faced Corporal sneered.